 e) To carry out the above analysis, we use the data of the first interview as a point of comparison.
 For each participant involved in both interviews, a profile will be developed based on their first interview (descriptive biographic summary with a phenomenological overview in table form); their second interview will be analyzed against this profile.
 In the second interview, we will also share the profile verbally and visually with the interviewee to triangulate our interpretations (Birt et al. 2016).
 We use this form of member checking critically, i.e. the potential commentary provided by the interviewee will be analyzed with equal status to other transcript data.
 As earlier, the interviewees will also be invited to review their follow-up transcripts.

-Following the recommendation of a recent review of 66 longitudinal IPA studies (Farr & Nizza 2019), we take into consideration the potential variation in retention and the subsequent issues of depth and breath.
+Following the recommendation of a recent review of 66 longitudinal IPA studies (Farr & Nizza 2019), we take into consideration the potential variation in retention and the subsequent issues of depth and breadth.
 Due to foreseeable dropouts, we predict the second interview round to have less participants, yielding two alternative reporting paths.
 First, if four or more Group 1 and 2 participants (total n=8) join the second-round interviews, we will report the work as a standard longitudinal IPA study, considering that n=4 has been a fitting sample size for previous longitudinal IPA research in health psychology (Spiers et al. 2016).
-However, if only one, two, or three Group 1 participants join the second-round interviews, we will report the work as an in-depth longitudinal case study, following the conventional medical case study format (Group 2 moved into a supplement).
+However, if only one, two, or three Group 1 participants join the second-round interviews, we will report the work as an in-depth longitudinal case study or series, following the conventional medical format (Group 2 moved into a supplement).
 To our knowledge, longitudinal IPA case studies of gaming treatment-seekers do not exist yet (but see Benarous et al. 2019); thus, the wealth of phenomenological data arising even from a small longitudinal sample of actual treatment-seeking participants will make an important contribution to the literature.
+If none of the Group 1 participants join the second-round, we withdraw the second programmatic outcome.

 After we have finalized the analysis of the two above groups, we apply the final meta-table as a codebook for analyzing the Group 3 medical experts’ transcripts.
 The idea is to see if the experts discuss the experiences and meanings of gaming (disorder) in the same way as they appear in the narratives of treatment-seekers and those players who self-report no related health problems.
 The codebook is adapted to allow coding alternative beliefs or explanations, too.
 In other words, for this study, we are only interested in a small part of the medical experts’ transcripts.
 As earlier, the coding is done with Atlas.ti software by the interviewing researcher with an assistant as a reliability coder.
 We list relevant codes as a supplementary file and report thematic findings via a table in comparison to Group 1 and Group 2 themes.
 Ultimately, this section serves as an exploratory contextualizing analysis that helps discussing the individual cases and the research questions concerning them.